RyanJulyan/Flask-BDA/README.md

 > Flask BDA is a low-code platform which provides the tools for companies to raplidly develop and deploy secure applications that run on any device.
 >
-> We change the way software is built so you can rapidly create and deploy critical applications of any size that evolve with your business.
+> We change the way software is built so you can rapidly create and deploy critical applications of any size that evolve with your business saving you time & money.
 >
 > Developers can build and deploy a full range of applications - from consumer apps to critical internal business systems - designed to help developers deliver secure applications quickly and efficiently so apps are delivered in weeks and even days.
 >